gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 - OAuth2 / OpenID Connect (OIDC): high-level flows for delegated authorization and identity.
 OIDC gives us ID tokens (identity claims, often as JWTs) and access tokens; OAuth2 introduces refresh tokens for renewed access without re-prompting the user.
 Firebase Auth implements an OIDC-like flow (short-lived ID tokens + refresh tokens).
 - Threat model: we assume adversaries may capture network messages, XSS in the client, compromised devices, or interceptor servers.
 We assume TLS for transport.
 Our design seeks to minimize sensitive token exposure and reduce attack windows (short token TTLs, revocation mechanisms).

-If you want to know more about the above topic, check our privious post about how [Firebase Authentication works under the hood](https://gabrielh-blog.netlify.app/blog/firebase_authentication/).
+If you want to know more about the above topic, check our previous post about how [Firebase Authentication works under the hood](https://gabrielh-blog.netlify.app/blog/firebase_authentication/).

 ## State models